 The British Crown Jewels are the most complete set of royal symbolism in the world.
-They are intrinsically linked with the monarchy’s power and connection with God for centuries.
-The Sovereigns that sat on the throne and used these royal items believed wholly that they were anointed by God’s own hand – the Divine Right of Kings – to rule their people.
+They are intrinsically linked with the monarchy’s power and connection with God; the Sovereigns who used these items believing wholly that they were anointed by God’s own hand – the Divine Right of Kings.

 St. Edward’s Crown

-Named for St. Edward the Confessor, this is used to crown the next British monarch during their coronation.
-It’s actually not the original; this crown was created to replace the one destroyed during the Cromwell Interregnum, when Oliver Cromwell overthrew the Stuart King Charles I and abolished the monarchy.
+Named for St. Edward the Confessor, it is used to crown the next British monarch.
+It’s not the original; this crown was created to replace the one destroyed during the Cromwell Interregnum, when Oliver Cromwell overthrew King Charles I and abolished the monarchy.
 After Cromwell’s death, the monarchy was restored with King Charles II in 1661 with this very crown.

-Fun fact: Neither Queen Victoria nor her successor, Edward VII, used this four-pound piece for their coronations due to its weight.
-Queen Elizabeth II did use St. Edward’s crown, but then donned the lighter Imperial State Crown for her appearance on the balcony of Buckingham Palace after her coronation.
+Fast fact: Neither Queen Victoria nor her successor, Edward VII, used this four-pound piece for their coronations due to its weight.
+Elizabeth II used St. Edward’s crown for her enthronement but switched to the lighter Imperial State Crown for her appearance on the balcony of Buckingham Palace.

 The Imperial State Crown